 One or more columns in the table/schema/ database/group are being scanned; this status overrides all other statuses.

-Data preparation ensures that no database data to be migrated will cause problems during or after the actual conversion.
+Data preparation ensures that no data to be migrated causes problems during or after conversion.
 The elements of data preparation are scanning and cleansing.

 During scanning, the DMU reads specified character columns and performs a test conversion of each column value to the target character set, AL32UTF8 or UTF8.
 Depending on the result of this conversion, the DMU classifies data as follows:

 The data is fine, because the binary representation of the data does not change in the conversion.

 The data must be converted, because the binary representation of the data does change, but no other data issues have been found.

 The binary representation of the data is invalid under the current database character set.
 If you do the conversion in this state, the resulting data will usually not make sense to applications and users.

 The data will not fit into a column after migration.